StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### Clean Installation (GOG)

 Inside the game folders of both Fallout 3 and New Vegas, there will be a file known as `unins000`.
-Run it, and it will activate the uninstaller, it completely uninstall the game, and then you have to reinstall it from GOG.
+Run it, and it will activate the uninstaller; it will completely uninstall the game, and then you have to reinstall it from GOG.

 ### INI Folders (GOG)